jarlehansen/springfox-loader/README.md

 * Support for using Spring placeholder values `${...}`  in the configuration
 * Easy to extend by using the standard Springfox classes
 * Convention based naming of values displayed in swagger-ui, minimizing the need for manual configuration
-* Can display all the `@Value` annotations used, with the key and the default value

 ---